Turhan Sultan: Post Regency

 In 1657, during the long-term residence of Mehmed in Edirne due to the expeditions, Turhan Sultan was with him.
 During the short-term departure of Edirne, one of the viziers was appointed to supervise the sultan.
 She traveled to Istanbul from time to time while her son was on a long trip.
 It is known that a few years after the commencement of the round trips to Edirne, she built a flat (Avcı Sultan Mehmed Khan Apartment / Dolmabahçe Pavilion) in her palace in 1661.
 Turhan Sultan went to Babadağı with her son, who left Edirne and moved in the direction of Kamaniçe with a ceremony on 5 June 1672 for the Polish expedition.

 The army decided to stay here until he returned from the expedition, and one of the dome viziers, İbrâhim Pasha, was commissioned with the guard.
 Meanwhile, her grandson Şehzade Mustafa (later Mustafa II), who was eight years old, was with her.
 However, her residence in Babadağı did not last until the return of the army.
 When the army arrived at Edirne, Turhan Sultan was in Istanbul.
 Mehmed sent the second vizier Mustafa Pasha to Istanbul to bring his mother before a week passed.

 Gülnuş Sultan attempted to have her husband's brothers Suleiman II and Ahmed II strangled after Mustafa was born, but Turhan had hindered these attempted murders.
+Turhan is the youngest women to ever become Valide Sultan at 21 and remained as the longest serving Valide Sultan in the Ottoman history for over 35 years, suppressing even the reigns of many Ottoman Sultans.
+She was also the youngest women to ever assume the position of Regent in the Ottoman and in the Islamic history.